mpailab/pylext/README.md

 defmacro guard(stmt, 'guard', cond: test, EOL):
     return stmt`if not (${cond}): return False\n`
 ```
-Here we defined macro assotiated with new grammar rule `stmt -> 'guard' test EOL` where
+Here we defined macro associated with new grammar rule `stmt -> 'guard' test EOL` where
    - **test** -- nonterminal for logic expressions
    - **EOL** -- end of line token